MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-export-event-log-task.md

 ---
 ms.assetid:
-title: Export Event Log Task in Management Pack for SQL Server
+title: Export event log task in Management Pack for SQL Server
 description: This article explains how to run the export event log task for DB Engine in SQL Server Management Pack
 manager: evansma
 author: epomortseva